SirBlob/python_cybersec_tools/README.md

 3. Banner Scanner based on text file patterns.
 ```
-A port scanner that grabs the banner and checks the specified text file and tries to match the banner or vulnerability.
+A port scanner that grabs the banner and checks the specified text file and tries to match the banner with known vulnerable banners.

 [-] Usage: vulnscan_udemy.py <vuln filename>